-Currently the Department is situated in the Superspeciality Block and it is a fully functional independent department with two Professor and two Additional Professors.
+Currently the Department is situated in the Super Speciality Block, and it is a fully functional independent department with two Professor and two Additional Professors.
 Department has 6 bed neonatal and Paediatric Surgery ICU with ventilators and monitors.
-General bed in Paediatric Surgery ward is 16 in Nos. and private, looking after all the surgical needs of children, operating on 10 days a month with daily OPD, a six bedded independent Paediatric Surgical ICU equipped with all modern open care systems for newborns, multi-parameter monitors and three ventilators, a four bedded paediatric burns ward in addition to 20 more in-patient beds.
+General bed in Paediatric Surgery ward is 16 in Nos. and private, looking after all the surgical needs of children, operating on 10 days a month with daily OPD, a six bedded independent Paediatric Surgical ICU equipped with all modern open care systems for new born, multi-parameter monitors and three ventilators, a four bedded paediatric burns ward in addition to 20 more in-patient beds.

 The Department now takes care of all aspects of paediatric surgery including paediatric thoracic, paediatric gastrointestinal, paediatric genitourinary, paediatric solid malignancies (Cancer) and paediatric endoscopic (laparoscopic, thoracoscopic, Bronchoscopy, Pediatric Endourology and Robotic Surgery)Last Updated :27-Sep-2022